rancher/terraform-null-rke2-install/README.md

 - `"rke2.${local.system}-${local.arch}.tar.gz"`
 - `"sha256sum-${local.arch}.txt"`

+If you do not want to download these files manually, you may use the [rancher/rke2-download/github](https://github.com/rancher/terraform-github-rke2-download) module to download the files automatically into your specified path for consumption within this module.

 ## Examples

 We have a few example implementations to get you started, these examples are tested in our CI before release.